Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Transformers for Actions, Phases, Steps and Instrument Segmentation

 We refer the reader to the original Mask2Former~(\cite{cheng2021mask2former}) and MATIS~(\cite{ayobi2023matis}) papers for further details on the Mask2Former architecture and its adaptation for surgical instrument segmentation.
-Furthermore, our TAPIS model utilizes Mask2Former's region proposals two-fold.
-First, as in MATIS, to improve temporal consistency in instrument segmentation by reclassifying region proposals utilizing temporal context provided by a video feature extractor.
-Second, to handle the implicit need for instrument localization in atomic action detection.
-Thereby, TAPIS uses the corresponding segment embeddings of the proposed regions as inputs for a \textit{region classification head} that enhances the segment classification process or predicts the atomic actions performed by the proposed instruments.
-We provide further insights about our \textit{region classification module} in Section~\ref{tapis}.
+We explain how TAPIS utilizes Mask2Former's regions for atomic action detection and instrument reclassification in Section~\ref{tapis}.
+Finally, we follow \cite{ayobi2023matis} and refer to our instrument segmentation baselines as \textit{TAPIS Frame} in our results tables.